EXCLUSIVE: JP Duminy leaves Rocks to assist with Proteas batting

 ALSO READ: Proteas wicketkeeper Heinrich Klaasen 'not worried about getting dropped anymore’

-It has not yet been confirmed whether Duminy will form part of his mentor Shukri Conrad’s Test management staff of Rob Walter’s white-ball team.
+It has not yet been confirmed whether Duminy will form part of his mentor Shukri Conrad’s Test management staff or Rob Walter’s white-ball team.

 A classy left-hander during his playing days, Duminy certainly faces a tough task, particularly if handed the Test role.